797 Studios, 797 Eighth Avenue, 3rd floor

 With Eileen B. Weiss, partner in Tweiss Productions.
 Associate Producers of Forbidden Broadway: Alive & Kicking, Forbidden Broadway Comes Out Swinging.
 Producers of Hell's Belles, A Short Wake, Between the Lines, NY revival of Goodtime Charley.
 In development: How to Marry a Divorced Man; Appendage.

 began life as a dancer and actress, morphing into choreography and directing.
 She has directed and/or choreographed for festivals, museums, regional theaters as well as for many NYC theaters.
 She has discovered and premiered short plays by Oscar Wilde, F. Scott Fitzgerald, Sarah Bernhardt, others, as well as directing neglected classics and original plays by living authors.
-Recently, her non-profit Xoregos Performing Company has produced a dozen Harlem Renaissance one-acts (including plays by Zora Neale Hurston and Langston Hughes), Jean Racine's Britannicus, an a capella opera in the round with dance and a fantasy bio of Anna Nicole Smith by Grace Cavalieri.
-Coming in 2019, the premiere of Six O'Clock Sky, a surreal romp (with songs) by Arnold Schulman, screenwriter.
+Recently, her non-profit Xoregos Performing Company has produced a dozen Harlem Renaissance one-acts (including plays by Zora Neale Hurston and Langston Hughes), Jean Racine's Britannicus, an a capella opera in the round with dance and a fantasy bio of Anna Nicole Smith by Grace Cavalieri, the premiere of Six O'Clock Sky, a surreal romp (with songs) by Arnold Schulman, screenwriter.
+Coming in 2020, Brocade, a 17th-c.
+Venetian comedy.

 is a director, producer, teacher and development consultant.
 Claudia returned to NYC last year, after living and working in LA.
 She was Managing Director and a board member of Malibu Playhouse, where she co-produced most of the mainstage productions in addition to running the daily operations of the theater.
 Since returning to New York, Claudia has been working with Mango Baroque as producer and director for their concert series in the city, and as a development consultant for Welcome Change Productions and Academy Award®-nominated documentary filmmaker Alice Elliott.
 In addition to working nationally as a freelance opera director, Claudia taught for ten years as Director of Opera and Music Theatre at the University of Washington in Seattle, where she directed and co-produced both operas and musicals, as well as teaching acting and directing.
 Claudia is member of the board of directors at the York Theatre Company.